deveshruttala/ZeroWaste-Food-Management-System/README.md

 * Anurag Jethi

 ## Deployed in Azure with devops tools
-## used tools like jenkins, docker  phpmyadmin, grafana
+## used tools like jenkins, docker, grafana